pengwingokla/CC_Assignment2/README.md

+## Project Action Items
+0. Launch 4 EC2 instances on AWS to parallelize model training.
+0. SSH into the EC2 Instance
+0. Transfer Files to the Instance

+### (Option 1) Running the Project Without Docker on the Instance
+1. Install Java OpenJDK (required for Spark) and Apache Spark on all instances
+2. Configure the instances to run Spark on Ubuntu Linux.
+3. Submit the Spark Job

+### (Option 2) Running the Project with Docker on the Instance
+1. Install Docker on the Instance
+2. Build the Docker Image on the Instance
+3. Run the Docker Container
+4. Submit the Spark Job

+## Transfer Dataset to master instance
+`scp -i <your-key>.pem TrainingDataset.csv ubuntu@<master-public-ip>:/home/ubuntu/`
+<br> `scp -i <your-key>.pem ValidationDataset.csv ubuntu@<master-public-ip>:/home/ubuntu/`

 ## Set Up AWS EC2 Instances
-- Launch 4 EC2 instances on AWS to parallelize model training.
 #### Install required software on EC2 instances
-- Install Java OpenJDK (required for Spark) and Apache Spark on all instances
-- Configure the instances to run Spark on Ubuntu Linux.
-#### Commands:
 SSH to connect to each instance, install Java and check:
 <br> `ssh -i <your-key>.pem ubuntu@<instance-public-ip>`
 <br> `sudo apt update && sudo apt upgrade -y`